Obmondo/kubeaid/docs/pod_autoscaling_prometheus_adapter.md

 _This needs to be done only once._

-- Set `enable_custom_metrics_apiservice: true` in your k8id managed cluster's prometheus build jsonnet vars file `(k8id-config/k8s/<clustername>/<clustername>-vars.jsonnet)`.
+- Set `enable_custom_metrics_apiservice: true` in your kubeaid managed cluster's prometheus build jsonnet vars file `(kubeaid-config/k8s/<clustername>/<clustername>-vars.jsonnet)`.
 - Ensure `kube_prometheus_version` is newer than `v0.12.0`.

-Regenerate kube prometheus YAML with `k8id/build/kube-prometheus/build.sh /path/to/kubernetes-config-company/k8s/production.company.io/production.company.io-vars.jsonnet`
+Regenerate kube prometheus YAML with `kubeaid/build/kube-prometheus/build.sh /path/to/kubernetes-config-company/k8s/production.company.io/production.company.io-vars.jsonnet`

 This will generate a few YAML files which define (setup or re-configure) prometheus, grafana, alertmanager, prometheus-adapter, and other resources and configs needed by them.